Harnessing the Synergy between LLM Agents and Knowledge Graphs for Urban Socioeconomic Prediction: Related Work

 \subsection{Synergy of LLM and KG}

 LLMs excel in understanding and generating human language but often suffer from hallucination and a lack of factual accuracy.
 In contrast, KGs store structured, factual knowledge, which is explicit and interpretable.
 Therefore, in recent years, researchers have increasingly explored the synergy between LLM and KG to leverage their complementary strengths~\cite{pan2024unifying}.
 Some studies combine LLM with KG for better knowledge representations by fusing the neural networks of language models with KG~\cite{wang2021kepler,zhu2023pre}.
 Moreover, some studies construct LLM agents that interact with KG for better reasoning.
 For example, KSL~\cite{feng2023knowledge} lets LLM search on KG to retrieve facts relevant to the questions, StructGPT~\cite{jiang2023structgpt} enables LLM to perform reasoning by traversing on KGs, and Wang et al.~\cite{wang2024knowledge} traverses a knowledge graph across multiple documents to enhance multi-document question answering.
+However, existing works that combine LLM and KG only focus on the embedding level or reasoning level.
+Moreover, there are no previous studies that leverage LLM multi-agent collaboration for knowledge transfer across different tasks.
+In comparison, we synergizes LLM agent and KG more comprehensively at latent embedding, explicit reasoning and multi-agent collaboration level.